bthe/NA-fin-ist/README.md

 > make

-and to intall (assuming you are on linux/unix platforms):
+and to install (assuming you are on linux/unix platforms):

 > mv naf-ist ~/bin